Category: Shoulder Pain

 • Sudden weakness after an injury (can’t lift the arm like before)

-• Rapidly worsening pain day-to-day or escalating night pain
+• Rapidly worsening pain or escalating night pain

 • Numbness/tingling with weakness down the arm